Leonardo (Teenage Mutant Ninja Turtles): 2007 film

 In TMNT, Leo was sent away by Master Splinter to hone his skills in becoming a more efficient leader after Shredder's defeat.
 April finds him in Central America and while he was hesitant to return to New York City, he does at the right time to take on a new force of evil.

 His brotherly relationship with Raphael is strained due to Raphael feeling abandoned by Leo as well as feeling less appreciated by Splinter.
 Leonardo's vision of the world is perhaps wider than Raph's.
-In the first movie prequel comic, Leo becomes angry with Raph for trying to leave them in order to save a man from being mugged because 4 heavily armed Triceratons in the sewers could cause devastation to the city.
+In the first film prequel comic, Leo becomes angry with Raph for trying to leave them in order to save a man from being mugged because 4 heavily armed Triceratons in the sewers could cause devastation to the city.
 He becomes further angered when Raphael deserts them mid-battle to help an old man.
 This conflict suggests that the two brothers operate on different levels of morality, though neither is necessarily wrong.
 Raph states in the comic that he was tired of waiting for disaster to fall on his family and tired of fighting aliens while people in their own neighborhood are being mugged and murdered.
 Leo, on the other hand, believes that the world of men is the responsibility of the police, while Utroms and Triceratons are their domain... that they should fight only when there is no one else to solve the problem.
 This also engages Leo in a contradiction when he stays in Central America, using violence to fight local lawlessness and effectively deserting his brothers because he believes as Raph believes, that others need him more.
 Such parallels suggest that the two brothers are experiencing the same dedication to justice but in a different mentality, albeit in very different locales and using different tactics.
 In fact, when Leo tracks down and scolds the Nightwatcher (not knowing that he is Raphael), he remarks that he is well aware of the Nightwatcher's good intentions but cannot simply approve of the latter's methods.

 Raph challenges Leonardo after arguing about their own individual sense of justice and the reasons for their actions.
 Leonardo discovers that Raphael is the Nightwatcher and the two engage in an emotional fight.
 Raph almost kills Leo out of anger and then retreats due to shame and his brother's deep and confused stare.
 Leo is captured by the Stone Generals and the Foot Clan but is rescued by his family later before the final battle where Leo and Raph finally resolve their differences, Raph accepting Leo as their leader while Leo confesses to needing Raph.
 Leo is voiced by James Arnold Taylor in this film.